VWO Testing

 One app maker reported that even a 0.1 drop in an online app rating caused a 5% decline in downloads, and a 0.3 decrease resulted in a 60% drop.
 Talking of reviews, about 70% of people read at least one review before downloading an app.
 Actively responding and resolving negative reviews thus becomes crucial.

-Since the reviews are, by default, shown in chronological order, you could look at ensuring that your latest few reviews are all positive or are dealt positively.
+Since the reviews are, by default, shown in chronological order, you could look at ensuring that your latest few reviews are all positive or are dealt with positively.

 Conclusion

 Mistakes happen and negative reviews are a business reality.
-Nevertheless, handled timely and patiently, negative feedback can turn into customer delight.
+Nevertheless, if handled timely and patiently, negative feedback can turn into customer delight.
 Mistakes are forgivable if you’re willing to learn from them and fix them.

 Vaishali Jain